PREVENTIVE HEALTH EXAM

 The preventive health exam is time and money well spent and goes a long long way to help ensure your pet lives a happy, healthy life for a long time.

 Pet Preventative Health – Injections

 Another important part of your pet’s preventative health is maintaining an up to date injection and vaccination record.
 We offer a full range of cat vaccine and dog vaccine options for all your pet’s needs.

 Preventive Health Exam – Frequently Asked Questions

-Pet exams are an essential part of your pet’s preventative healthcare.
-All pets, from the very young to the very old, can benefit from wellness exams with the vet.
-Below are some of the commonly asked questions that pet owners ask us about Preventive Health exam for their animal friends.
+Exams are an essential part of your pet’s preventative healthcare.
+All pets, from the very young to the very old, benefit from wellness exams with our vets.
+Below are some of the commonly asked questions that pet owners ask us.

 How often does my pet need a preventive health exam?

 Well, it depends on their age.
 Pets age pretty fast in human years, so having a preventive health exam done once a year is ideal for the first several years of their life.
 After they turn 7 or 8, and depending on their lifestyle and breed, we recommend preventive health exams every 6 months.

 Our appointments are 30 minutes long.
 The veterinarian will examine all areas of the body, including the mouth, ears and eyes.
 She will then palpate (touch) the abdomen, joints, limbs etc to feel for any abnormalities.
 The veterinarian will always listen to the heart and lungs.
 Any concerns regarding the pet’s health will be addressed.